White Fox: History

 The studio was founded in April 2007 by Gaku Iwasa and other former staff members of OLM's Team Iwasa, which Iwasa lead.
 Their first production was the anime series Tears to Tiara.
-Since then, White Fox has animated shows like Steins;Gate and Re:Zero and Akame ga Kill!.
+Since then, White Fox has animated shows such as Steins;Gate and Re:Zero and Akame ga Kill!.

+On July 31, 2025, it was announced that the studio was acquired by Japanese publishing company AlphaPolis.